Cepesp-Fgv/cepesp-python/README.md

-# Brasilian Elections Python
+# Brazilian Elections Python

-All Brasilian elections from 1998 to 2018, available on the TSE repository, are accessible by this API.
+All Brazilian elections from 1998 to 2018, available on the TSE repository, are accessible by this API.
 Votes, Candidates, and Parties aggregated by Section, UF, Municipal, and Macro region can be easily filtered through a high-performance Athenas SQL database.

-CepespPython is a simple python wrapper designed to assist users in accessing the API to [Cepespdata](http://cepesp.io), which facilitates rapid, cleaned, organized and documented access to the [Tribunal Superior Eleitoral's](http://www.tse.jus.br/eleicoes/estatisticas/repositorio-de-dados-eleitorais) data on elections in Brazil from 1998 to 2018.
+CepespPython is a simple python wrapper designed to assist users in accessing the API to [Cepespdata](http://cepesp.io), which facilitates rapid, cleaned, organized and documented access to the [Tribunal Superior Eleitoral's](https://dadosabertos.tse.jus.br/) data on elections in Brazil from 1998 to 2018.

 ## About the CEPESPdata internal API
 This Python project communicates with our CEPESPdata API.
 All the data within this application was extracted from the official TSE repository.
 After the extraction, the data files were post-processed and organized using HiveQL and Pandas (Python library).
 There is also an internal cache to minimize the response time of all pre-made requests.